Stefantb/nvim-projects/README.md

 which made life pretty great for a while, it made working with sessions a wonderful experience and I could come back to my projects with ease.

+The thing is though that some settings are not persisted in the sessions, like makeprg for example.

-But then I started to work on a project that is organized as a monorepo.
-When working on that, I want vim's working directory to stay at the repository root so project wide searches work and my project drawer can show me what I want.
-But at the same time I want the LSP root to be pointing to a subfolder, containing the sub project I am working on.
+Then when I started working on a project that is organized as a monorepo.
+More friction showed up, I want vim's working directory to stay at the repository root so project wide searches work and my project drawer can show me what I want.
+But at the same time I want project specific LSP settings.

 Why is that important?

 Well I want ccls to create isolated caches for each project, because although they mostly build the same sources, preprocessor definitions and build flags are very different.
 It does get tired to clear the cache each time I switch projects.
-(The thing is here that ccls uses the path to the root its given, to distinguish the cache).
-We could also just tell ccls where to store the cache on a per project basis, but that does not remove the need for a per project configuration.

 I have also been very content with running builds in a terminal besides my editor and that works fine.
 I do miss running them in the editor for when things go wrong and I get the errors in the quick fix list.

-Oh and of course, builds should be asynchronous.

 And I dont want to mess with `exrc`.

-I want nice things and here we are.

-## What are the features
+I think its time to attempt scratching this itch, and have fun in the way.

+## How does it work

-The idea is to make a very small and simple plugin that basically just manages CRUD for a project and creates a simple foundation that can be built upon.
-It should be quite transparent how you can add data on a global level, and or per project and then retreive the data.
+The idea is to make a very small and simple plugin that basically manages opening, closing and CRUD for projects.
+Internally it also provides ways to query settings and subscribe to lifecycle events such as `on_project_open`, `on_project_close` and `on_project_delete`.

+In the current implementation the project itself is a lua table providing a key value store.
+There is also a corresponding global lua table that can provide defauls for projects to override.

 The basic project infrastructure does the following:
-- [X] Commands to create, edit, delete, load and close projects.
+- [X] Commands to create, edit, delete, open and close projects.
 - [X] Keep the project files in a configurable location outside the source repositories.
-- [X] The ability to keep persistent state with each project.
+- [X] The ability to keep persistent programatically mutable state with each project.
+- [X] Plug in API for extending functionality.
+    - [X] Subscribe to lifecycle events.
+    - [X] Query settings.

+### Default project plugins
+On its own the project infrastructure does nothing interesting so there are some project plugins that come built in.

+##### Sessions
+Let's rely on startify to manage sessions.

 - [X] Associated sessions with each project managed by [vim-startify](https://github.com/mhinz/vim-startify)
 - [X] Easy integration to show projects listed on the startify screen.
-- [X] Plug in API for extending functionality, build tasks is a showcase for this.
-- [X] An API for other plugins (my config) to query the current project.

-Immediately building upon this base, is the built in build management:
+##### Builds
+An integration with [vim-dispatch](https://github.com/tpope/vim-dispatch) to specify tasks to run and provide a way to quickly switch between them.
+There is also an experimental integration for [yabs](https://github.com/pianocomposer321/yabs.nvim), a recent solution in the space.

 - [X] Commands to run build tasks, cancel builds and easily swicth the default task.
-- [X] Provide a schema for declaring build tasks.
 - [X] Merge global and per project build tasks, for presenting to the user.

-Let's rely on startify to manage sessions.
-And it is best to use some other great plugins for running builds.
-I recommend [vim-dispatch](https://github.com/tpope/vim-dispatch) for that.
-There is also an experimental integration for [yabs](https://github.com/pianocomposer321/yabs.nvim), a recent solution in the space.

-There is a good chance that you are able to transparently use any build system using the same integration as dispatch, shown in the examples below.
-It simply relies on calling vim commands specified in the config.
+##### LSPconfig
+WIP....

 ## Installation